-For 2024/25, savings income of up to £1,000 is tax exempt for basic rate taxpayers, with a £500 exemption for higher rate taxpayers.
-The tax-free dividend allowance of £500 is available for all taxpayers.
-Married couples and civil partners can save tax by ensuring that each person has enough of the right type of income to make use of these tax-free allowances.
+For 2025/26, savings income of up to £1,000 is tax exempt for basic rate taxpayers, with a £500 exemption for higher rate taxpayers.
+The tax-free dividend allowance of £500 is available to all taxpayers.
+Married couples and civil partners can save tax by ensuring that each person has enough of the right types of income to use these tax-free allowances.